-~ These no-bake “buckeye” cookies will be the stand-out favorite on your Christmas cookie platter this year!
-Totally simple and more healthy than most cookies, this recipe for chocolate-covered peanut butter balls will be the go-to for all of your holiday parties! ~
+~ These no-bake “buckeye” candies will be the stand-out favorite on your Christmas cookie platter this year!
+Totally simple and more healthy than most cookies and holiday treats, this recipe for chocolate-covered peanut butter balls will be the go-to for all of your holiday parties! ~

 This Recipe Is: • Freezable • Make Ahead • Vegetarian • Gluten Free •

 But I’ve lived here almost as long as I lived north of Pittsburgh.
 And my family now constantly makes fun of my Ohio “accent” – even though I totally don’t have one.
 (I definitely don’t speak Pittsburghese … that’s for sure.
 N’at.)

 So even though I’ll always have a special place in my heart for PA, I think I’ve fully embraced my Ohio-ness.